Gwennid/africa-wgs-abc/ABC/QC/six-migration-modalities-per-topology/2_prepare-reference-tables/readme.md

 For example in this case, we are interested in comparing the pulse and the continuous migration for each topology.
 So we concatenated the files for pulse and continuous migration for a given topology.
 We included 5000 repeats for each model.
 This is shown in [this script](prepare_reference_tables_modelchoice_pulseVScontinuous_QC_byscenario.sh).

-The reference tables at this stage are found [here](../3_reference-tables/).
+The reference tables at this stage are too large to be uploaded.
+They can be found on my work computer here: /Users/gwennabreton/Documents/Previous_work/PhD_work/P2_RHG_KS/ms/Supporting_information/QC_by_topo/20210908_backup_modelchoice-modelchoice_pulseVScontinuous-QC-Scenario_by_scenario

-- [ ] Decide whether it is a good idea to include these reference tables, or whether I should not include them at all, or the tables used for model choice (if someome wants to reproduce model choice).
+- [ ] Decide whether I should try to include the reference tables or whether I skip it (see above).

 ## Step 3: Modify files for use with the R abcrf package